JD-Gonz/info415_sp15/week 3/xss_advanced_payloads_hw.md

 	- Remember that a POST request can be generated in the background by using AJAX
 	- Deploy the stored XSS with the payload and browse to it with your victim account
 		- See if you can cause the victim to automatically make a post just by browsing around and tripping the payload
+- Tips
+	- Test your JS in the Firefox Developer Console - copy the payload, paste it, and hit enter.
+It should perform the same way as if you browsed to the page with the stored XSS
+	- DON'T SAVE YOUR PAYLOAD IN MICROSOFT WORD OR GOOGLE DOCS!
+It will mess with the quotes and neuter your payload
+		- http://imgur.com/oyKV4lE - Here you can see both types of quotes displayed in Sublime Text 2.
+The bad quotes are from the payload after I wrote it in Word.
+The second payload I wrote in Sublime Text 2.
+Notice the bad quotes are slightly more curved.
+		- http://imgur.com/kDuNd3t - Here I copied the payloads into Firefox's developer tools console and ran it.
+The payload with the curvy quotes (BAD) from Word fails.
+The payload written in Sublime Text 2 with the straight ASCII quotes (GOOD) works just fine.

 Note: Everyone is sharing this testing environment so delete posts you're not actively using and cover your tracks so you don't leave a mess.
 Also leave eachother alone and don't hack eachother's accounts.
 Traffic will be logged!